mia-js/mia-js/README.md

 * `group` - Connect your project files by giving it a group name.
 When a request is processed this group name will be available to all controllers to identify what route is currently calling this controller.
 Due to your controllers can be nested in multiple routes this is kind of important to identify from which routes this request came from.
 You can use this variable to write a controller function with different return values depending on the route path.
 * `name` - *optional* All routes will be grouped by this optional name in auto generated documentation.
 Using this parameter gives your routes a more 	meaningfully name.
 If not set the path is taken as group name for all routes in this file the documentation.
+* `hostId` - When using vhosts in mia.js global configuration you can bind all routes of this route file to a specific vhost i.e. my.domain.tld.
+In consequence this route is only available for requests coming from this domain.
+You can assign multiple hostIds to a route.
+Notice: Use a host ID here not a domain name.
+Domains names for vhosts should be defined in mia.js global config matching to a hostId.
 * `version` - Mia.js is designed to work with versioning.
 Giving your routes file and also your controllers a version number makes it easy to use versioning for your route by simply duplicating the routes file and make your modifications.
 * `envrionment` - *optional* Define environments for a routes file.
 The routes file is only registered and available public if the environment name matches the current environment name on server startup.
 You can creates routes for testing purpose and i.e. just deploy them to your staging servers and disable and hide them on your production environment.
 * `prefix` - *optional* You can prefix a route or even use multiple prefixes to make sure not to have conflicts with other route files or other projects.
 When building api routes we recommend to use the version nummer as part of the prefix i.e. `/icecream/v1/flavours`.
 It's up to you!
+* `corsHeaders` - Apply CORS headers to a routes file i.e. for Cross Domain Policy.
+Defining the CORS header automatically enables all routes of this routes definiton file to response to a browsers CORS requests methods OPTIONS
 * `routes` - All of your application routes

 ##### Routes